When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Chopping, shredding, and creating dough are just a few of the tasks that a food processor can swiftly do.

-The food processor has four basic parts: A base, a transparent plastic body, a pair of replaceable blades, and a lid.
+The food processor has four essential parts: A base, a transparent plastic body, a pair of replaceable blades, and a lid.
 The speed and pulse control is positioned on the base of food processors.

 They may also include bowl inserts that allow you to accomplish many chores with different compartments simultaneously.